Building for Equity: Cultural Facilities

 - Your organization is a federally recognized arts, heritage, or historic preservation-focused public corporation, tribal government, nonprofit organization, or an organization that is fiscally sponsored by a 501(c)(3) partner organization.

-- Your organization must show an ongoing commitment to advancing racial equity, with anti-racism efforts planned for 2021.
+- Your organization must show an ongoing commitment to advancing racial equity, with anti-racism efforts planned for 2022.
 Examples may include training, programming, internal systems and processes, or an alternative appropriate for the cultural context of your organization.
-Your organization is eligible even if you are just beginning these efforts, as long as you make a commitment for 2021.
-Please contact the grant manager, Eldon Tam, if you’d like to discuss possible approaches for your organization.
+Your organization is eligible even if you are just beginning these efforts, as long as you make a commitment for 2022.
+Please email us for more information.

 - You must have a legally constituted and working board of directors, a proven two year record of providing arts or cultural services, and the ability to sustain operations after the completion of this facility project.